dart-archive/www.dartlang.org/src/site/articles/js-dart-interop/index.markdown

 ## Installing the library's package

-To install the library's package using [pub](#), put the following line in your app's pubspec.yaml file:
+To install the library's package using [pub](#), put the following lines in your app's pubspec.yaml file:

 {% highlight yaml %}
+dependencies:
+  js:
-dependencies: js: { hosted: js }
+    hosted: js
 {% endhighlight %}

 Then use pub install: